History in the making - News and Debate

 Teacher: Drude Bill

 This naturally leads to an involvement of the participants, knowledge and experiences from hometown and -countries.
-How important is religion and religious institutions to minorities defining identity, culture and traditions?
+How important is religion and religious institutions generally and to minorities defining identity, culture and traditions?

 Teacher: Maria Strøm

 Opera is an art that requires attention from several of our senses.
 The interaction between music, scene and lyrics is quite demanding, but if you break the code, you’re all ears.
 We open the doors to this world with great pieces such as Mozart’s “Don Giovanni”, which contains both beautiful music, something as unusual as cold-blood love, comedy and seriousness all in one.